Taking cues from design pioneers

 As Weiler observes, “Design is a powerful tool that has helped corporations gain insight and create new opportunities that increase the value of their offerings.
 With design thinking, those tools, methods, and mindsets are pushing into the public realm helping people in social services, K12 education, governance, and community development improve their services.

 “At the core of design thinking, there is a unique blend of optimism and empathy – a belief that ‘whatever is’ might be reimagined to be more beautiful, sustainable and healthier for everyone it touches.”

 With design thinking one looks for surprises, contradictions, and tensions as fertile territory to design in, Weiler points out.
 For WMCAT students and for our community, that helps create more equitable access to opportunity.

 West Michigan Center for Arts and Technology youth using design thinking to figure out a problem.

 Photo by West Michigan Center for Arts and Technology

-A Grand Investment is an ongoing series exploring the business landscape of Grand Rapids.
-Michigan’s fastest growing metro area and one of the nation’s strongest economies, Grand Rapids is fueled by a creative, collaborative spirit that generates global, national and entrepreneurial investment.
-This series highlights leading sectors of the local economy and underscores the city’s suitability for innovation-focused meetings.
-This post was originally published as a 3-part series in 2018.
+Grand Rapids is fueled by a creative, collaborative spirit that generates global, national and entrepreneurial investment.
+Experience Grand Rapids highlights leading sectors of the local economy to underscore the city's suitability for innovation-focused meetings.